kedro-org/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

-The visualisation can be expanded using the 'Expand Plotly Visualisation' button.
+You can also view the larger visualisation of the chart by clicking the 'Expand Plotly Visualisation' button on the bottom of the metadata panel

 ![](../meta/images/pipeline_visualisation_plotly_expand.png)